dww100/nc3rs-r-tutorial/docs/processing_data.md

 `> validated <- read.csv('validated.csv')`

-Inspect `validated` and you will see we have a new and unwanted column *X*.
+Inspect `validated` and you will see that we have a new and unwanted column *X*.
 What has happened is that by default *R* saves a name for each row (we first encountered these when we examined the input data).
 To prevent this use: